 Embers Exhibition: A Turning Point

 This exhibition is one of the most personal I have ever created.
 While I was painting Embers, my 95-year-old grandmother, Maria Fonti, was in hospital, and there was a period when we didn’t know if she would survive.
-True to her nature, she pulled through, and not only did she recover, she attended the opening, where she saw the work dedicated to her, including the piece titled My Grandmother.
+True to her nature, she pulled through, and not only did she recover, she attended the opening, where she saw the work dedicated to her, including the piece titled, My Grandmother 95.
 That moment is one I will carry with me always.
 The entire exhibition is dedicated to her.

 Maria is my last living grandparent.
 Like the others before her, she migrated from the islands of Sicily to Melbourne.
 Her story has always been close to me: she lost her father at the age of three, worked in the cotton fields as a child, and attended only a handful of days in primary school.
 She never learned to write in her native language or English.